Not sure what to make of AACOMAS while applying to medical school?

 This way no matter what happens you've given yourself additional options in your goal of becoming a doctor.
 I have to warn you D.O. programs are very competitive too but they do take a more holistic approach in reviewing your application.

-And regardless of what route you go you're still going to need to pass your standardized boards aka medical licensing exams and compete against everyone else for a residency position.
+And regardless of what route you go you're still going to need to pass your standardized boards aka medical licensing exams and compete against everyone else for a residency position as both D.O. and M.D. use the same ERAS residency application process.